-Transcend allows for hyper-specific access control to restrict what your organization
+Transcend allows for granular role-based access control to restrict what your organization

 Throughout these docs, we will indicate when a section is referring to some set of scopes.
 Look for messages like this to determine how you can configure access control for certain features.

 We break down every view we show, and action we allow into

 scopes.
 An administrator of your Transcend account can assign these

 members, or to

 teams of members within your organization.

 Scopes can also be assigned to API keys.
 The API keys can be given that same privileges as any

 You can manage the assignment of "Scopes" under individual users in the Users & Permissions → section within Administration.

 |Connect Data Silos||Connect new data silos to your Connected Services.|